vvenla/trumponator/files/Report.md

 ![alt text](https://github.com/vvenla/trumponator/raw/master/files/pictures/All_models.PNG "All models")

+Improvements

+The number of tweets daily and number of retweets could be used as explanatory variables.

 ## Appendix

 ### Term frequency-inverse document frequency
 TF-IDF stands for term frequency-inverse document frequency, and the TF_IDF weight is a weight often used in information retrieval and text mining.
 This weight is a statistical measure used to evaluate how important a word is to a document in a collection or corpus.
 The importance increases proportionally to the number of times a word appears in the document but is offset by the frequency of the word in the corpus.

 ### Correlation results